Toyota Supra coupe - MPG, running costs & CO2

 Toyota Supra MPG & CO2

 Some of the technology that pushes you back in your seat when you floor the accelerator in the 3.0-litre Supra also helps save fuel when cruising.
-A variable geometry turbocharger and a high-pressure fuel system that precisely sprays petrol into the cylinders, for example, helps the Supra achieve 34.4mpg.
-An eight-speed gearbox also helps keep revs low at motorway speeds, or if you choose the manual version you can shift up early to save fuel.
-During our testing we found it averaged just under 30mpg and was slightly more fuel-efficient than the Audi TT RS and Porsche 718 Cayman S.
+The engine is big and powerful but modern tech means it’s able to return 34.8mpg.
+An eight-speed automatic gearbox also helps keep revs low at motorway speeds, or if you choose the manual version you can shift up early to save fuel.
+During our testing we found the auto model averaged just under 30mpg and was slightly more fuel-efficient than the Audi TT RS and Porsche 718 Cayman S.

 The 2.0-litre version of the Supra is in group 34, while the six-cylinder is in 38.
 This should make the Supra slightly more affordable to insure than the 718 Cayman, which is in groups 42-44 out of 50.

 Toyota offers a warranty that’s more generous than you’ll find on any sports car.
-Even the Supra is covered by its new 10-year/100,000 mile warranty with all its cars, which could add another selling point for anyone looking to buy a sports car with their head as well as their heart.
+Even the Supra is covered by its new 10-year/100,000 mile ‘Relax’ warranty, which could add another selling point for anyone looking to buy a sports car with their head as well as their heart.
 It certainly beats the three-year cover offered by Audi and Porsche.

 Rather like Audi TT RS owners, a vast dealership network means Supra owners shouldn't struggle to get their cars serviced at a handy location.
-The Supra is also likely to be offered with the same servicing packages as other Toyota models, spreading the cost of maintenance over monthly instalments.
+The Supra is also offered with similar servicing packages as other Toyota models, spreading the cost of maintenance over monthly instalments.
 An intermediate service is £375 and a full service is £595, or you can pay from £25 per month.
-Of course, given the sporting nature of the Supra, wear items like brake pads, discs and tyres will be much more expensive than for a Prius - or a GT 86 for that matter - and the Michelin Pilot Super Sport tyres are bespoke for Supra.
+Of course, given the sporting nature of the Supra, wear items like brake pads, discs and tyres will be much more expensive than for a Toyota Prius - or a GT 86 for that matter - and the Michelin Pilot Super Sport tyres are bespoke for Supra.